xperimentx/atlas/Atlas/doc/Router.md

     ':num)'		 => '[0-9]+)',
     ':segment)'	 => '[^/]+)'
 ```
-You can add a new palce-holder or edit an exiting one whith  **Router::Add_placeholder**
+You can add a new place-holder or edit an exiting one whith  **Router::Add_placeholder**

 ## Router Methods